 For example here we can see why someone would choose a drawer safe over the other types.

-- Accessibility: The easier it is to access the safe the more likely it will be used.
+- Accessibility: The easier it is to access your valuables the more likely it will be used.
 A drawer safe can be installed in a bedside table, a work desk or even in an existing drawer.
 This puts it within arms reach and means that users are more likely to place their valuables in it consistently, rather than leaving it to chance.

-- Cost: A wall and floor safe both require a greater investment than a drawer safe.
+- Cost: A wall and floor types both require a greater investment than a drawer type.
 As the user needs to take into account not just the cost of the product but also the installation.

 - Separation: Drawer safes are generally smaller in size than other types.
 Which allows the user to increase their storage capacity as required.
 Having multiple smaller products rather than a single big one also allows the user to compartmentalise their belongings and restrict user access.
 For example one drawer safe could hold firearms and the other could hold IT equipment.